【Requested by B016】

 And I must say that the lyrics themselves are not bad at all, really!

 The arrange is pretty good too, but nothing exceptionally remarkable.
 I’m not really a big fan of Septette for the Dead Princess, I actually think of it as the most overrated Touhou theme ever composed by ZUN.

 Can’t really see how such an unrefined theme (which, by the way, is inspired by Beethoven’s Sonata Pathetique 3rd movement…) can overshadow way more complex and, in terms of music, better-composed themes.

 But anyway.
-It’s not like I despise its arrange (starting from Scarlet Weather Rhapsody‘s version of this theme, that is absolutely outstanding).
+It’s not like I despise its arranges (starting from Scarlet Weather Rhapsody‘s version of this theme, that is absolutely outstanding) or the song itself.

 揺れる小さな灯火 照らす幾多の星も さぁこの手に眠れ